-(1) At December 31, 2019, includes four loans to the same borrower and secured by the same collateral with combined unpaid principal balance of \$257.2 million and gross carrying value of \$258.1 million on nonaccrual status.
+(1) Includes four NY hospitality loans to the same borrower and secured by the same collateral with combined unpaid principal balance of \$257.2 million and gross carrying value of \$258.1 million on nonaccrual status.
 All other loans included in this table remain current on interest payments.
+The Company completed a discounted payoff of the four NY hospitality loans in April 2020.